second-state/libeni/docs/testing-eni-operations.rst

 Setup Environment
 -----------------

-Make sure `libeni` can be found in your environment.
+Make sure libENI can be found in your environment.
-See `Getting Started <docs/getting-started.rst>`_ for how to install `libeni`.
+See `Getting Started <docs/getting-started.rst>`_ for how to install libENI.

-You might want to try the following settings if `libeni` is installed but not found in your environment.
+You might want to try the following settings if libENI is installed but not found in your environment.

 .. code:: bash